jantsje/floodgame_online/README.md

 # floodgame_online

-This application allows to use the Floodgame as an oTree application in Dutch with five treatments.
+This application allows to use a simplified version of the **Floodgame** as an oTree application for use with an online panel (in contrast with the first [Floodgame](https://github.com/jantsje/floodgame) which was set up as a lab experiment.
+Participants now make one decision for 25 years living in a virtual home.
+The earnings task and the additional risk and time preferences tasks have been removed.
 The experiment was conducted in July 2018 among 2111 homeowners in the Dutch river delta.

 ## Published paper
 Mol, J. M., Botzen, W. J. W., & Blasch, J. E. (2018).
 Behavioral motivations for self-insurance under different disaster risk insurance schemes.
 Journal of Economic Behavior & Organization, 1–25. https://doi.org/10.1016/j.jebo.2018.12.007

 ## Installation
-To install the app to your local oTree directory, copy the folder 'floodgame_online' to your oTree Django project and extent the session configurations in your settings.py at the root of the oTree directory:
+To install the app to your local oTree directory, copy the folder 'floodgame_online' to your oTree Django project and extent the session configurations in your ```settings.py``` at the root of the oTree directory:

 ```
 SESSION_CONFIGS = [